-Number of Route Buses; Percentage of State Funded

-Buses and Students Bused: This baseline data is just the beginning of the story about how your system is funded to provide for transportation.
+Number of Route Buses; Percentage of State Funded Buses and Students Bused: This baseline data is just the beginning of the story about how your system is funded to provide for transportation.
 Systems earn fleet renewal for buses that are 10 years old or less, purchased new, operated on a state-funded route, and owned by the school system.

 TIP - You may wish to share data about miles driven, fuel cost and the number of bus routes your system provides to serve students of all ages/grades each day.
-It is important to explain that annual state funding for fleet renewal is supposed to cover the cost of a new bus, amortized over 10 years, but even with recent increases in funding, it still falls short.
+It is important to explain that annual state funding for fleet renewal is supposed to cover the cost of a new bus, amortized over 10 years.
 If your system contracts bus services, please share that information with your lawmakers as well.